 – AB 1442 applies to school officials who use social media to gather information on students, restricting their ability to use, share, or sell any information.

 If you or your business is involved in a dispute, a knowledgeable and experienced commercial law attorney can help you protect your interests and advise you of your rights.
-James G. Schwartz has represented businesses and business owners in the San Francisco Bay Area for nearly 40 years.
+Cirrus Law PC has represented businesses and business owners in the San Francisco Bay Area for nearly 40 years.
 To schedule an initial confidential consultation to discuss your case, contact us today online or at (925) 463-1073.

 More Blog Posts: